deniztu/p2_volatility/README.md

 ### Python

-First install anaconda, then open Anaconda Prompt and navigate to this repository.
+Install anaconda, then open Anaconda Prompt and navigate to this repository.

 Then recreate the environment of this project by typing the following in Anaconda Prompt: